 Any bird that leaves our aviary must be paid in full before the bird is shipped.

-We offer shipping within the U.S. We do NOT offer international shipping to any other country.
+We offer shipping within the U.S only.
+We do NOT offer international shipping.

 - How does shipping work?

 - What is inside/on top of the shipping carrier?A weaned bird comes with extra food (Pellets/Seeds mix) inside a ziplock lock bag that will last you a few days.Un-weaned bird comes with a hand-feeding syringe, pellets/seeds that the baby is being weaned on and baby formula that will last you a few days.Manila folder with an Avian vet health certificate, disease testing lab report, bird care (Tips and Advice), favorites fruits/veggies list and hatch certificate is attached on top of every shipping carrier.